-As this week of Thanksgiving continues, let’s take a moment to appreciate the people who most deserve your gratitude.
+As we celebrate the end of the year, let’s take a moment to appreciate the people who most deserve your gratitude.
 While working for The Walt Disney Company is a dream job to many, one that they hold from a young age, the reality is a bit different.

 Thank Them by Memorializing the Experience

 Cast members like to feel included.
 And one of the realities of working at a Disney theme park is that you will get your picture taken frequently.
 It’s not a job for the camera-shy.
 The oddity of the situation provides an opportunity for you.